How to Change The Time on Your Old Clock - Without Messing It Up!

 What sorts of problems might I run into while setting the clock?

 Sometimes while setting the clock, the hour hand might accidentally get moved or ‘dragged’, which would cause the clock to strike the incorrect hour.
-This is why it is important to only move the minute hand until the clock read the correct time, either clockwise or counter clockwise.
+This is why it is important to only move the minute hand until the clock reads the correct time, either clockwise or counter-clockwise.
 To help avoid accidentally dragging the hour hand, keep your finger close to the end of the minute hand while setting the clock.
 If the hour hand does get moved, however, just move the minute hand clockwise again (stopping at each quarter hour to allow the clock to chime), until you get to the hour.
 Listen to the chime and count the strikes—if the chime is wrong, move the hour hand to whatever the clock is striking.
 Then you can reset the clock to the correct time using the minute hand.
-This is the only time you should ever need to use the minute hand.
+This is the only time you should ever need to use the hour hand.

 How often should I need to set my clock?